-From grand rooms in the White House and the Palace of Versailles to romantic country retreats in cottages and seaside homes, Brunschwig & Fils fabrics, wallcoverings and furnishings have appeared for more than a century in the world’s most beautiful and iconic interiors.
+From grand rooms in the White House and the Palace of Versailles to romantic country retreats in cottages, Brunschwig & Fils fabrics, wallcoverings and furnishings have appeared for more than a century in the world’s most beautiful and iconic interiors.
 Brunschwig & Fils is the canon of high quality decorative textiles in the home furnishings industry, and today its many other products include wallcoverings, trimmings, upholstered furniture, tables and lighting.

 The history of the company dates back to 1891, when it was founded by Achille Brunschwig.
 In 1925 Roger Brunschwig, son of Achille, opened a New York office at 383 Madison Avenue.
 Good design has been at the firm’s heart and soul from the beginning, and each generation acknowledges that French style – in décor, fashion, design, color and the art of living – has been paramount for centuries.
 To translate this spirit for today’s taste, in America and around the world, is the ongoing mission of Brunschwig & Fils.

 Johannes Itten was a Swiss born artist known for Painting, Drawing, Color Theory and Architecture.
-His most notable work is entitled Farbkreis which was painted in 1961.
+His most notable work is entitled Farbkreis.
 Notice the color wheel ring and the geometric center with color schemes.
 MONOCHROMATIC color schemes use lighter and darker shades of just one color.
 COMPLEMENTARY colors are opposite each other on the color wheel.
 ANALOGOUS colors are next to one another on the color wheel.
 TRIADIC is a combination of any three colors which are equally spaced on the color wheel.